-Delegates of OUSA’s Fall General Assembly 2012 at the University of Waterloo
+Delegates of OUSA’s Fall General Assembly 2016 at Western Ontario.

 A year at OUSA begins after the election of new members of steering committee by their respective member associations, after which the outgoing and incoming members meet for several days to they share information, best practices and continuing goals and projects for the organization.
 The election of the executive positions is also conducted during this conference.

 This retreat of the steering committee and home office staff provides an opportunity for OUSA to spend several days engulfed in the planning for the upcoming year-long activities and events.
 From this, an action plan for the organization is formed and tasked of its staff.